VeeEM/mysql-snake/README.md

 ![](demo.gif)

-Classic video game revived with a brand new story, now available for your MySQL database.
-Buy it now!
+Classic video game revived with a new story, now available for your MySQL database.

 A supermarket is giving out free buckets to visitors.
-Each receiver of a bucket tells two friends of this unusual opportunity.
+Each receiver of a bucket shows their brand new pail to two friends, who naturally rush to the supermarket to get buckets of their own.
 Your task is to make sure nobody gets hurt as the entire town flocks to get their free bucket.

-Buy it now!
+## Fake testimonials
+"Work has never been so fun." — Intern at some company

+"What's up with our website?" —  CEO at that same company

+"Get a life." —  Grandmother from Pihtipudas

 ## How can I play?